OntimizeWeb/ontimize-web-templates/templates/dashboard/01-dashboard/README.md

 <br/>

-7. To configure the theme on the form component it is necessary to include `dashboard.theme.scss` in `app.scss`
+7. To configure the theme on the dashboard component it is necessary to include `dashboard.theme.scss` in `app.scss`

 <br/>